Jkrishna77/Flask-Docker-Compose/README.md

-# Flask + Docker Starter Project
+# Flask + Docker + Nginx Load Balancer

 A simple Flask web application containerized with Docker.

-This project demonstrates how to run a Flask app:
+## 🚀 Project Scope

 1. Locally on your machine
 2. Inside a Docker container

-Later, we will extend this with **Nginx** and **Docker Compose**.

----

-## 🚀 Project Scope
-- Build a basic Flask app with routes and templates
-- Run the app locally with `venv`
-- Containerize the app with a Dockerfile
-- Expose the app on `http://localhost:5000`
+3. Run application using Docker Compose
+4. Use nginx reverse proxy to loadbalance between three app instances

 ---